davidaf3/csgo-tracker/README.md

 # <img src="icon.svg" width="50"/> csgo-tracker
 ![CI for csgo-tracker](https://github.com/davidaf3/csgo-tracker/actions/workflows/csgo-tracker.yml/badge.svg)

-csgo-tracker is a simple [Electron](https://www.electronjs.org/) app that lets you track your CS:GO matches and stats using [Valve's game state integration](https://developer.valvesoftware.com/wiki/Counter-Strike:_Global_Offensive_Game_State_Integration).
+csgo-tracker is a simple [Electron](https://www.electronjs.org/) app that lets you track your Counter-Strike 2 matches and stats using [Valve's game state integration](https://developer.valvesoftware.com/wiki/Counter-Strike:_Global_Offensive_Game_State_Integration).

 ## Features
-- Keep track of your CS:GO stats and matches.
+- Keep track of your CS2 stats and matches.
 - Get real time updates about your performance in the current match.
 - No ads, no account needed, everything is stored locally.